fengjixuchui/Simple-Kernel/README.md

 } GPU_CONFIG;
 ```

 You can find some relevant structures defined in "Kernel64.h" of the sample kernel, with the rest defined in the "EfiBind.h" and "EfiTypes.h" files in the "startup" directory.

+You will also need to `#include` the "Efi" files from "startup" in your code: refer to the "Kernel64.h" file in the "inc" directory for an example.
+You may find it easiest to just include "Kernel64.h" in your code after removing any unnecessary function prototypes from it.

 **Target System Requirements**